 UNC Chapel Hill students, faculty, and staff now have full, year-round access to The New York Times, including smartphone, tablet, and browser access, thanks to a sponsorship from the University Library.
 For app downloads, visit NYTimes.com/mobile.

-Access does not include e-reader editions, NYT Cooking, Premium Crosswords or The New York Times Crosswords apps.
+Access DOES include NYT Cooking, but does not include e-reader editions, Premium Crosswords or The New York Times Crosswords apps.
 Pass users also receive access to the New York Times archives (1851-2002) which includes 5 PDF downloads from the Times Machine per day via timesmachine.nytimes.com/browser.
 Archive articles outside that date range are not subject to that limit.
 Digital access is available only during the time that our New York Times Site License is active.

 AllAfrica archive is a unique collection containing over 5 million articles from hundreds of African news organizations and from AllAfrica's award-winning reporting team, as well as documents and releases from a range of NGOs, governments and international institutions.
 The archive covers from 1996.